-Stoffel Vandoorne is a Belgian racing driver who currently competes with McLaren in Formula 1.
-He was the 2015 GP2 Series champion before moving to F1 in 2016.
+Stoffel Vandoorne is a Belgian racing driver who spent two seasons in Formula One with McLaren.
+Before joining McLaren he was the 2015 GP2 Series champion.
 Earlier in a career, he was a champion in the 2010 F4 Eurocup 1.6 and 2012 Formula Renault 2.0 Eurocup.

 Starting to race at the age 6